mayooear/langchain-supabase-website-chatbot/README.md

 - Visit [openai](https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key) to retrieve API keys and insert into your `.env` file.
 - Visit [supabase](https://supabase.com/) to create a database and retrieve your keys in the user dashboard as per [docs instructions](https://supabase.com/docs)

 4. In the `config` folder, replace the urls in the array with your website urls (the script requires more than one url).
+This is `config\spapiurls.ts`

 5. In the `utils/custom_web_loader.ts` inside the `load` function replace the values of `title`, `date` and `content` with the css elements of text you'd like extract from a given webpage.
-You can learn more about how to use Cheerio [here](https://cheerio.js.org/)
+You can learn more about how to use Cheerio [here](https://cheerio.js.org/).
+This has been tweaked to work for Amazon's API Documentation, but is not perfect.
+This is room for improvement on parsing more meta data and ensuring all pages are being parsed accurately.

 You can add your custom elements to the metadata to meet your needs, note however that the default loader format as per below expects at least a string for `pageContent` and `metadata` that contains a `source` property as a returned value: